Monarch House in Summit Village (719) 255-4042

 University Center, 110

 The Multicultural Office for Student Access, Inclusiveness and Community (MOSAIC) welcomes, supports and creates opportunities that assists all UCCS students in integrating into campus communities, with an emphasis on supporting students from underrepresented populations.
 MOSAIC is a place where you can find advocacy and support as you progress through your academic career.
 The staff serve as a resource for you to develop leadership, self-knowledge, understanding, and appreciation of others, while also encouraging academic and personal growth.
 We are a safe place that encourages and nurtures connections across social identities, cultures, international status, experiences, gender identities and sexual orientations.
 As student advocates, we have a cooperative relationship with the Office of Admissions, Financial Aid and academic departments.
 Moreover, we also work with student organizations and campus departments to provide programs and events that celebrate and promote campus diversity, awareness and leadership.
 The office is one of many that strive to be a resource for all students but is well aware of the particular needs of first-year students from diverse cultural backgrounds.
-The office strives to help all first year students connect and transition into actively engaged and successful UCCS students.
+The office strives to help all first-year students connect and transition into actively engaged and successful UCCS students.

 Office of Veteran and Military Student Affairs

-The University of Colorado Colorado Springs is dedicated to assisting all students reach their educational goals during and after serving our country.
+The University of Colorado Colorado Springs is dedicated to assisting all students in reaching their educational goals during and after serving our country.
 The mission of the Office of Veteran and Military Student Affairs (OVMSA) is to assist veterans, active duty and family members eligible for veteran and military education benefits.

 Veteran Education Benefits